Akira Kurosawa: Adaptations and birth of a company (1956–1960)

 Kurosawa's next project, Throne of Blood, an adaptation of William Shakespeare's Macbeth—set, like Seven Samurai, in the Sengoku Era—represented an ambitious transposition of the English work into a Japanese context.
 Kurosawa instructed his leading actress, Isuzu Yamada, to regard the work as if it were a cinematic version of a Japanese rather than a European literary classic.
-Given Kurosawa's appreciation of traditional Japanese stage acting, the acting of the players, particularly Yamada, draws heavily on the stylized techniques of the Noh theater.
-It was filmed in 1956 and released in January 1957 to a slightly less negative domestic response than had been the case with the director's previous film.
+Given Kurosawa's appreciation of traditional Japanese stage acting, the actor's performances, particularly Yamada, draws heavily on the stylized techniques of the Noh theater.
+It was filmed in 1956 and released in January 1957 to a slightly less negative domestic response than the director's previous film.
 Abroad, Throne of Blood, regardless of the liberties it takes with its source material, quickly earned a place among the most celebrated Shakespeare adaptations.

 Another adaptation of a classic European theatrical work followed almost immediately, with production of The Lower Depths, based on a play by Maxim Gorky, taking place in May and June 1957.
 In contrast to the Shakespearean sweep of Throne of Blood, The Lower Depths was shot on only two confined sets, in order to emphasize the restricted nature of the characters' lives.
 Though faithful to the play, this adaptation of Russian material to a completely Japanese setting—in this case, the late Edo period—unlike his earlier The Idiot, was regarded as artistically successful.
 The film premiered in September 1957, receiving a mixed response similar to that of Throne of Blood.
 However, some critics rank it among the director's most underrated works.

-Kurosawa's three next movies after Seven Samurai had not managed to capture Japanese audiences in the way that that film had.
+Kurosawa's next three movies after Seven Samurai had not managed to capture Japanese audiences in the way that the film had.
 The mood of the director's work had been growing increasingly pessimistic and dark even as Japan entered a boom period of high-speed growth and rising standards of living.
 Out of step with the prevailing mood of the era, Kurosawa's films questioned the possibility of redemption through personal responsibility, particularly in Throne of Blood and The Lower Depths.
-He recognized this and deliberately aimed for a more light-hearted and entertaining film for his next production while switching to the new widescreen format that had been gaining popularity in Japan.
-The resulting film, The Hidden Fortress, is an action-adventure comedy-drama about a medieval princess, her loyal general, and two peasants who all need to travel through enemy lines in order to reach their home region.
+He recognized this and deliberately aimed for a lighter, more entertaining film for his next production while switching to the new widescreen format that was gaining popularity in Japan.
+The resulting film, The Hidden Fortress, is an action-adventure comedy-drama about a medieval princess, her loyal general, and two peasants who must travel through enemy lines in order to reach their home region.
 Released in December 1958, The Hidden Fortress became an enormous box-office success in Japan and was warmly received by critics both in Japan and abroad.
 Today, the film is considered one of Kurosawa's most lightweight efforts, though it remains popular, not least because it is one of several major influences on George Lucas's 1977 space opera, Star Wars.